 Ratso: "After you quit, we told Valmont he'd better give us raises, or we quit too!"

 Finn (thrilled): "And now you guys wanna work for me?
 That is so c-I mean, that's cool."

 Paco's starry-eyed devotion to El Toro seems a bit over-the-top.
 The fact that he seems to not have any parents and even travels with him doesn't help.
 On the other end, El Toro also does not help by referring to Paco so affectionately all the time.
 "Mi Pacito", indeed.

 Jackie sees red and loses his cool only when Captain Black has been injured by the bad guys.
 Then he recklessly goes out for revenge.

-Ron the Death Eater: Jade is an interesting case, in that it's not actually her haters that do this to her.
-Rather she has a lot of fans who really liked her as the evil Queen of the Shadowkhan.
-There's a lot of fanworks that have her change back permanently.
+Ron the Death Eater: Jade is an interesting case, in that it's not actually her haters that do this to her, but rather she has a lot of fans who really liked her as the evil Queen of the Shadowkhan.
+There's a lot of fan fiction that have her change back permanently.

-The Scrappy: Jade got this at first, but familiarity helped to dull it making her either a Breakout Character or Creator's Pet depending on the viewer.
+Jade got this at first, but familiarity helped to dull it making her either a Breakout Character or Creator's Pet depending on the viewer.
 At the least, any trouble-making caused by her interference she either fixed herself or managed to make her mistake into something useful, so she was rarely The Load.
 There were other times when she also played the Big Damn Hero whenever the other characters would go off on their own though haters simply see this as shoehorning.
 She also tended to be the most wily hero coming up with clever solutions the others never considered.
-Ethnic Scrappy Paco, however, is hated far more.

 The Ice Crew was not well-received by viewers, especially when they replaced Finn, Ratso, and Chow in the last season.
 Ice probably gets it the worst because of the way he talks.